n1k0/casperjs-docs/testing.rst

 Testing
 =======

-CasperJS ships with its own :doc:`testing framework <testing>`, providing a handful set of tools to ease testing your webapps.
+CasperJS ships with its own :doc:`testing framework <modules/tester>`, providing a handful set of tools to ease testing your webapps.
 The testing framework must be used using the ``casperjs test`` subcommand.

 Unit testing